dcsobral/seedGen/README.md

   - `uz.sh`: Extracts a preview into its own directory;
   - `prefabs.sh`: Extracts prefab information of all previews of a size;
 * Comparing Seeds
-  - `sortByInterestingPrefabs.sh`: Sort prefabs by the number of unique "interesting" prefabs;
+  - `sortBySpecialPrefabs.sh`: Sort prefabs by the number of unique "interesting" prefabs;
   - `sortByPrefabs.sh`: Sort prefabs by number of prefabs;
-  - `sortByTotalInterestingPrefabs.sh`: Sort prefabs by number of "interesting" prefabs;
+  - `sortByTotalSpecialPrefabs.sh`: Sort prefabs by number of special prefabs;
   - `sortByUniquePrefabs.sh`: Sort prefabs by number of unique prefabs;
   - `allSorts.sh`: Displays seeds sorted by the four different criteria above side by side;
+  - `allSpecials.sh`: Displays seeds sorted by various special categories (work in progress);
   - `highlight.sh`: Highlights words (seeds) from stdin (use: `allSorts.sh | highlight seedName`);
   - `tops.sh`: Highlights words in the last line (use: `tops.sh allSorts.sh`);
 * Evaluating seed: